Updated: Friday, Oct. 16, 2020

 All employees deemed essential to return to campus must wear appropriate masks or cloth face coverings and follow physical distancing guidelines in all classrooms and work settings including hallways, common areas, and other areas of congregation in public spaces when two or more people are present, both indoors and outdoors.

-All employees returning to campus will be required to conduct daily self-screening of COVID-19 symptoms using the Symptom Tracker tool, which will be made available in the HIPAA-secured Health Portal prior to reporting to work on campus.
+All employees returning to campus will be required to conduct a daily self-screening of COVID-19 symptoms using the #CampusClear app, an electronic symptom tracking tool, prior to reporting to work on campus.
 Before returning to campus, all employees will also receive and complete online training in eCampus, which will address University policies and procedures related to COVID-19 sanitization, physical distancing, and practices to limit the spread of COVID-19.
 All employees should review the Health and Safety Measures section before returning to campus.

 Employee questions related to the reopening plans can be directed to FallRestart@monmouth.edu.